confidenceguy/learngit/readme.txt

 Git is a disttributed version control system.
-Git is free software.
+Git is free software disttributed under the GPL.
-handsomejie